 Raeuf Roushangar received a B.Sc in Biochemistry and Molecular Biology from Michigan State University in the summer of 2014.
 He enrolled in the Michigan State Universty Biochemistry Ph.D. program in the fall of 2014.
 Raeuf is currently working on building software tools for proteomics and metabolomics and other omics.
 He is a Paul and Daisy Soros Fellowship recipient (2015).

-Alisha Ungkuldee is in the Honors College and Lyman Briggs Class of 2020.
+Alisha Ungkuldee is an undergraduate Professorial Assistant in the Honors College and Lyman Briggs Class of 2020.
 She hopes to continue her studies in medical school in the future.

-Keerthana Byreddy is a freshman student in the Honors College.
+Keerthana Byreddy is an undergraduate Professorial Assistant in the Honors College.
 She is interested in computational research.

 Tahir Yusufaly is a postoctoral fellow at the University of Southern California, Department of Physics and Astronomy.